Taut foliations from knot diagrams: Introduction

-\begin{example} Consider the diagram $D$ of the pretzel knot $P(-2,3,7)$ depicted in Figure \ref{fig: Fintushel-Stern}.
-In this case, all twist regions have more than one crossing and there is at least one twist reagion with more than two crossings.
-On the other hand, one of the graphs $\mathcal{G}_g$ and $\mathcal{G}_r$ associated to $D$ is not connected.
-It was shown by Fintushel and Stern \cite{Fint-Ster} that $P(-2,3,7)$ has positive lens space surgeries, and therefore it cannot be persistently foliar. \end{example}
+\begin{example} In the diagram $D$ of the pretzel knot $P(-2,3,7)$ depicted in \Cref{fig: Fintushel-Stern}, all twist regions have more than one crossing, and there is at least one twist region with more than two crossings.
+However, one of the graphs associated to $D$ is not connected.
+It was shown by Fintushel and Stern \cite{Fint-Ster} that $P(-2,3,7)$ has positive lens space surgeries; hence is an $L$-space knot and cannot be persistently foliar. \end{example}